NLnetLabs/unbound/doc/unbound.conf.rst

     Hard limit on the number of times Unbound is allowed to restart a query upon encountering a CNAME record.
     Results in SERVFAIL when reached.
+    This applies to chained CNAME records but not sporadic CNAME records that could be encountered in the lifetime of the query's resolution effort.
+    When a CNAME chain concludes, the counter keeping track of this limit is reset.
     Changing this value needs caution as it can allow long CNAME chains to be accepted, where Unbound needs to verify (resolve) each link individually.